Sounders get approval to host fans for 2021 season, but still await final decision from Gov. Inslee

-When the Sounders open up their season on April 16, fans should be cheering on live for the first time since March 7, 2020.
-The club received final approval from regional health authorities Monday and will be allowed to host fans at Lumen Field during the 2021 season.
+When the Sounders open up their season April 16, fans should be cheering in person for the first time since March 7, 2020.
+The club received final approval from regional health authorities Monday and will be allowed to have fans at Lumen Field during the 2021 season.
 Tickets will go on sale April 13.

 Gov. Jay Inslee gave initial approval in March to host people at outdoor venues, limiting capacity to 25% of a facility’s seating or 9,000 spectators, whichever is fewer.

-The Sounders are waiting until April 13 to actually sell tickets because it coincides with the date Inslee plans to determine whether King County will remain in Phase 3, a spokesperson said via email.
+The Sounders are waiting until April 13 to actually sell tickets because it coincides with the date Inslee plans to determine whether King County will remain in Phase 3, a Sounders spokesperson said via email.
 If the county is downgraded to Phase 2, the club is not expected to be able to host fans.

-The Sounders’ plan to sell approximately 7,000 seats for each of the club’s opening five matches at Lumen Field.
-It begins with the April 16 season-opener against Minnesota United FC and includes the L.A.
-Galaxy (May 2), LAFC (May 16), Atlanta United FC (May 23) and Austin FC (May 29).
+The Sounders’ plan is to sell approximately 7,000 seats for each of the club’s opening five matches at Lumen Field.
+It begins with the April 16 season-opener against Minnesota United FC and includes the Los Angeles Galaxy (May 2), LAFC (May 16), Atlanta United FC (May 23) and Austin FC (May 29).

 Sounders Season Ticket Members — of which there are approximately 30,000 — will receive priority access to available tickets on April 13.
-If all tickets are sold out before a Season Ticket Member can purchase, they will be given priority for the next set of available matches.
+If all tickets are sold out before a Season Ticket Member can make a purchase, they will be given priority for the next set of available matches.
 Memberships are still available, with more information available via SoundersFC.com or by calling 877-MLS-GOAL.

 Any remaining tickets will go on sale to the general public April 14.